Updated on August 23, 2022

 Can Child Protective Services Require a Drug Test?

 Keep in mind that CPS investigations are civil cases.
 Child Protective Services cannot charge you with a crime if your drug test comes back positive.
-If a CPS caseworker contacts you and asks you to take a drug test or your children were taken from you, speak with an attorney as soon as possible.
+If a CPS caseworker contacts you and asks you to take a drug test, or if your children were taken from you, speak with an attorney as soon as possible.

 Can CPS Take My Children Due to Drug Use?